The Complete Guide to QR Code Sizes:

 Sizing formula & reference

-QR Code Size Formula & Complete Cheat Sheet
+QR Code Size Chart, Formula & Calculator

 Want to calculate the exact size your QR code should be?
 There's a simple rule that works in most real-world scenarios.
+Try our interactive calculator below ↓

 The 10:1 Rule